wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 vector, `array`, which stores per-tag LRU counter.
 Note that `class LRU` does not rely on the per-tag `class ReplacementPolicy` objects to store the LRU counter, as the counter is not defined in that class.
-The class also maintains a global LRU counter, which is incremented every time the counter of a tag is updated, and the before value of the global counter is assigned to the tag's counter.
+The class also maintains a global LRU counter, which is incremented every time the counter of a tag is updated, and the before value of the global counter is assigned to the tag's counter, as can be seen in `update()`.

+The `findBestCandidate()` method of `class LRU` takes a vector of `class ReplacementInfo` objects, which correspond to tag entries of the set on which the replacement is being performed, and searches for the entry with either `I` state, or the minimal value (if none of the entry is in `I` state), as the LRU entry.
+The index of the LRU entry is stored in data member `bestCandidate`, and is also returned by the method.
+Method `getBestCandidate` simply returns the `bestCandidate` value.